Clifford deformations of Koszul Frobenius algebras and noncommutative quadrics: Clifford deformation of Koszul Frobenius algebras

 \begin{example} Let $V=\kk x\oplus\kk y\oplus\kk z$, and let $E=T(V)/(R)$, where $R$ is the subspace of $V\otimes V$ spanned by $xz-zx,yz-zy,x^2-y^2,z^2,xy,yx$.
 Then $E$ is a Koszul Frobenius algebra.
 Indeed it is the quadratic dual algebra of the Artin-Schelter regular algebra of type $S_2$ (cf. \cite[Table 3.11, P.183]{AS}).
 One may check that $\dim (V\otimes R\cap R\otimes V)=10$ and $V\otimes R\cap R\otimes V$ has the following basis where the elements on the left hand side are written as elements in $V\otimes R$, and the elements on the right hand side in $R\otimes V$.
 Define a map $\theta\colon R\to \kk$ by setting $\theta(z^2)=1$, $\theta(xy)=1$, $\theta(yx)=1$, $\theta(x^2-y^2)=1$ and $\theta(\text{others})=0$.
 It is not hard to check that $\theta$ is a Clifford map of $E$, and hence $E(\theta)$ is a Clifford deformation of $E$. \end{example}

 The next example shows that not every Koszul Frobenius algebra admits a nontrivial Clifford deformation.

 \begin{example} Let $V=\kk x\oplus\kk y$, and let $E=T(V)/(R)$, where $R=\text{span}\{y^2,xy+yx,yx+x^2\}$.
 Then $E$ is a Koszul Frobenius algebra, which is the quadratic dual algebra of Jordan plane (cf. \cite[Introduction]{AS}).
-The space $V\otimes R\cap R\otimes V$ admits a basis Let $\theta:R\to \kk$ be a Clifford map defined by $\theta(y^2)=a,\theta(xy+yx)=b,\theta(ys+x^2)=c$.
-Then the equations $(\theta\otimes1-1\otimes\theta)(2y^2x+xyx+yx^2+yxy+x^2y)=0$ and $(\theta\otimes1-1\otimes\theta)(xyx+x^3+2y^2x+2yx^2)=0$ imply that $a=b=c=0$. \end{example}
+The space $V\otimes R\cap R\otimes V$ admits a basis Let $\theta:R\to \kk$ be a Clifford map defined by $\theta(y^2)=a,\theta(xy+yx)=b,\theta(yx+x^2)=c$.
+Then the equations $(\theta\otimes1-1\otimes\theta)(2y^2x+xyx+yx^2+yxy+x^2y)=2ax-by=0$ and $(\theta\otimes1-1\otimes\theta)(xyx+x^3+2y^2x+2yx^2)=(2a+b)x-2cy=0$ imply that $a=b=c=0$. \end{example}

 Clifford maps of a Koszul Frobenius algebra are corresponding to the central elements of degree 2 of its quadratic dual algebras.
 Let $E=T(V)/(R)$ be a Koszul Frobenius algebra.
 Let $E^!=T(V^*)/(R^\bot)$ be the quadratic dual algebra of $E$.
-We may view $R^*$ as a subspace of $V^*\otimes V^*$, and we identify $R^*$ with $E^!_2$.
+We may identify $R^*$ with $E^!_2$.
 The next lemma is a special case of \cite[Proposition 4.1, Chapter 5]{PP}.

 \begin{lemma} Retain the notation as above.
 A linear map $\theta\colon R\to \kk$ is a Clifford map of $E$ if and only if $\theta$, when viewed as an element in $E^!_2$, is a central element of $E^!$. \end{lemma}